Emmanul-Haque/Masterji/README.md

 Our courses are designed by industry experts who bring their real-world experience and knowledge into the virtual classroom.
 We strive to provide comprehensive and up-to-date content that equips our learners with practical skills.
 ##  Deployment

-To run Travelogger locally or on your own server, follow these steps:
+To run Masterji locally or on your own server, follow these steps:
 ```bash
 1. Clone this repository: